jesserichmanNYC/blog/content/post/perfect_docker_java.md

 - _What native packages do you need for your Java application?_
 - _Should you choose Ubuntu or Debian as your base image?_
 - _What is your strategy for patching security holes, including packages you are not using at all?_
-- _Do you mind to pay extra (money and time) for network traffic and storage of unused files?_
+- _Do you mind paying extra (money and time) for network traffic and storage of unused files?_

-Some might say: _“but, if all your images share same Docker layers, you download them just once, right?”_
+Some might say: _“but, if all your images share the same Docker layers, you only download them just once, right?”_

-_True_, but can be far from the reality.
+That’s _true_ in theory, but in reality is often very different.

-Usually, you have lots of different images: some you built lately, others a long time ago, others just download from DockerHub.
+Usually, you have lots of different images: some you built lately, others a long time ago, others you pull from DockerHub.
 All these images do not share the same base image or version.
-You need to invest a lot to align all images to same base image and then keep updating these images for no reason.
+You need to invest a lot of time to align these images to share the same base image and then keep these images up-to-date.

 Some might say: _“but, who cares about image size? we download them just once and run forever”_.

-IMHO Docker image size is very important.
+Docker image size is actually very important.

 The size has an impact on …

 - **network latency** - need to transfer Docker image over the web
-- **storage** - need to store all these bytes somewhere
+- **storage** - need to store all these bits somewhere
 - **service availability and elasticity** - when using a Docker scheduler, like Kubernetes, Swarm, DC/OS or other (scheduler can move containers between hosts)
 - **security** - do you really, I mean really need the libpng package with all its [CVE vulnerabilities](https://www.cvedetails.com/vulnerability-list/vendor_id-7294/Libpng.html) for your Java application?
 - **development agility** - small Docker images == faster build time and faster deployment

-Without taking care, Java Docker images tends to grow to enormous sizes.
-I’ve met Java images of 3GB size, where the real application and all required JAR libraries took only 150MB.
+Without being careful, Java Docker images tends to grow to enormous sizes.
+I’ve seen 3GB Java images, where the real code and required JAR libraries only take around 150MB.

-Consider using [Alpine Linux image](https://hub.docker.com/_/alpine/), which is only a 5MB image, as a base Docker image.
-Lots of ["Official Docker images"](https://github.com/docker-library/official-images) have Alpine-based flavor.
+Consider using [Alpine Linux image](https://hub.docker.com/_/alpine/), which is only a 5MBs image, as a base Docker image.
+Lots of ["Official Docker images"](https://github.com/docker-library/official-images) have an Alpine-based flavor.

 **Note**: Many, but not all Linux packages have versions compiled with `musl libc` C runtime library.
 Sometimes you want to use a package that is compiled with `glibc` (GNU C runtime library).
 The [frolvlad/alpine-glibc](https://hub.docker.com/r/frolvlad/alpine-glibc/) image based on Alpine Linux image and contains `glibc` to enable proprietary projects, compiled against `glibc` (e.g. OracleJDK, Anaconda), working on Alpine.

-### Choosing right Java Application server
+### Choosing the right Java Application server

-Frequently, you also need to expose some kind of interface to reach your Java application, that runs in Docker container.
+Frequently, you also need to expose some kind of interface to reach your Java application, that runs in a Docker container.

-When you deploy Java applications with Docker container, the default Java deployment model is changing.
+When you deploy Java applications with Docker containers, the default Java deployment model changes.

-Originally, Java server-side deployment assumed that you have already pre-configured Java Web Server (Tomcat, WebLogic, JBoss, or other) and you are deploying an application **WAR** (Web Archive) packaged Java application to this server and run it together with other applications, deployed on the same server.
+Originally, Java server-side deployment assumes that you have already pre-configured a Java Web Server (Tomcat, WebLogic, JBoss, or other) and you are deploying an application **WAR** (Web Archive) packaged Java application to this server and run it together with other applications, deployed on the same server.

-Lots of tools developed around this concept, allowing you to update running application without stopping the Java Application server, routing traffic to the new application, resolving possible class loading conflicts and more.
+Lots of tools are developed around this concept, allowing you to update running applications without stopping the Java Application server, route traffic to the new application, resolve possible class loading conflicts and more.

-With Docker-based deployment, you do not need these tools anymore, you also do not need fat enterprise-ready Java Application servers.
+With Docker-based deployments, you do not need these tools anymore, you don't even need the fat "enterprise-ready" Java Application servers.
 The only thing that you need is a stable and scalable network server that can serve your API over HTTP/TCP or other protocol of your choice.
 Search Google for [“embedded Java server”](https://www.google.com/search?q="embedded java server") and take one that you like most.

-For this demo, I forked [Spring Boot REST example](https://github.com/khoubyari/spring-boot-rest-example) and modified it a bit.
-The demo uses [Spring Boot](https://projects.spring.io/spring-boot/) and embedded [Tomcat](http://tomcat.apache.org/) server.
-This is my [fork](https://github.com/alexei-led/spring-boot-rest-example) GitHub repository (`blog` branch).
+For this demo, I forked [Spring Boot's REST example](https://github.com/khoubyari/spring-boot-rest-example) and modified it a bit.
+The demo uses [Spring Boot](https://projects.spring.io/spring-boot/) with an embedded [Tomcat](http://tomcat.apache.org/) server.
+Here is my [fork](https://github.com/alexei-led/spring-boot-rest-example) on GitHub repository (`blog` branch).

-### Building Java Application Docker image
+### Building a Java Application Docker image

-In order to run this demo, I need to create a Docker image with JRE, compiled and packaged Java application and all 3rd party libraries.
+In order to run this demo, I need to create a Docker image with JRE, the compiled and packaged Java application, and all 3rd party libraries.

-The `Dockerfile` below is used to build such Docker image.
-The demo Docker image based on slim Alpine Linux with OpenJDK JRE and contains the application WAR file with all dependencies embedded into it.
+Here is the `Dockerfile` I used to build my Docker image.
+This demo Docker image is based on slim Alpine Linux with OpenJDK JRE and contains the application WAR file with all dependencies embedded into it.
 It's just the bare minimum required to run the demo application.

 ```dockerfile
 # Base Alpine Linux based image with OpenJDK JRE only